 Figure 2.
-A screenshot of images as response options in a single-select multiple-choice item.
-The student is to select the image the text describes.
+A screenshot of a single-select multiple-choice item with images as response options.
+The student is to select the image that the text describes.

 Figure 3.
 A screenshot of symbols and descriptive words in a matching item where two lists are shown.
-The student is to match a symbol from the list on the left to the descriptive words in the list on the right.
+The student is to match a symbol from the list on the left to the descriptive word in the list on the right.

 Figure 4.
 A screenshot of images in a sorting item where the student is to sort images into categories.
-The student selects an image and drags it into the appropriate box.
+The student selects an image and drags it into the appropriate category box.